-- Student releases hospital, its agents and employees from any liability for any injury or death to himself or damage to his property arising out of agreement or use of hospital’s facilities.
+- Student releases any clinical agency, its agents and employees from any liability for any injury or death to himself or damage to his property arising out of agreement or use of the clinical agencies.

-- Proof of HIPAA and CPR certifications must be provided.
+- Proof of HIPAA and CPR completion must be provided.

-Two year curriculum plan The VATNP offers an opportunity for recent high school graduates and other eligible adults to complete the nursing degree program after two years of full time attendance (4 semesters and 2 summer sessions).
+The Nursing Program offers an opportunity for recent high school graduates and other eligible adults to complete the nursing degree program after two years of full time attendance (4 semesters and 1 summer session).
 This is a rigorous and academically challenging program.

 |Course Number||Course Title||Lecture Hours||Lab Hours||Course Credits|

 |ITE 119||Information Literacy||3||0||3|